 - Prioritising actions for emission reduction and removal increase

-The data reported to the UNFCCC by the UK and other Annex I countries (external website) follows clearly defined reporting requirements (external website) and covers the 7 greenhouse gases (CO2, N2O, CH4, HFCs, PFCs, SF6 and NF3) plus 4 indirect greenhouse gases (NOx, CO, NMVOC, SO2).
+The data reported to the UNFCCC by the UK and other Annex I countries (external website) follows clearly defined reporting requirements (external website) and covers the 7 greenhouse gases (CO2, N2O, CH4, HFCs, PFCs, SF6 and NF3) plus 5 indirect greenhouse gases (NOx, CO, NMVOC, SO2, HN3).

 Under the first commitment period of the Kyoto Protocol, the UK signed up to a legally binding "burden sharing" agreement that contributes to the European Union's commitment of an 8% reduction in emissions relative to a base year made of 1990 and 1995 data for the target period 2008 to 2012.
 The UK's specific burden sharing contribution was 12.5%.
 The UK comfortably met this target and continues to keep emissions on a downward trend.

-The second commitment period of the Kyoto Protocol will run for eight years, from 2013 to 2020 inclusive.
+The second commitment period of the Kyoto Protocol ran for eight years, from 2013 to 2020 inclusive.
 For this second commitment period, alongside the EU and its member States, the UK (including Gibraltar) communicated an independent quantified economy-wide emission reduction target of a 20 percent emission reduction by 2020 compared with 1990 levels (base year).
-Under this agreement, the UK will to contribute as part of the EU's package (see MMR) with a similar arrangement to the burden sharing contributions for the first commitment period (Kyoto protocol).
+Under this agreement, the UK contributed as part of the EU's package (see MMR) with a similar arrangement to the burden sharing contributions for the first commitment period (Kyoto protocol).